KailaTheeNgineer/AccountingLedgerApplication/README.md

 # Accounting Ledger App
 This app is designed to keep track of a user's transactions and records the information.
 After the user enters a transaction, it will be stored in a ledger.
-Through the `Ledger` screen, user has access to screens that reveal data on all Transactions, only payments, and only deposits.
+Through the `Ledger` screen, user has access to several screens that reveal data.
+There is an option to view all `Transactions`, only `Payments`, only `Deposits`, or to view `Reports`.
 In the `Reports` screen, Users can view monthly or annual reports or search for transactions from a specific vendor.